 Recognizing the underlying premise that local water quality is to be protected and maintained under the Bay TMDL and associated water quality limited segments, establishing "offset generation capacity" requires some certainty about the ability to locate BMPs outside the watershed in which an increase in pollution load would otherwise occur as a result of new development.
 Trading geographies have been established under Maryland's point-point and point-nonpoint trading policies, which establish the conditions under which certain kinds of pollution trading are permitted.
 It is not clear, however, whether the alterations of those geographies would be necessary to accommodate elements of the pending offset policy being developed to account for new loads from growth.
-The WIP Workgroup therefore advises the Commission formally recommend the State in collaboration with EPA clarify how policy and regulatory frameworks under current and future trading programs will accommodate pollution loads from new growth and not exceed water quality standards in the Bay TMDL.
+The State in collaboration with EPA should clarify how policy and regulatory frameworks under current and future trading programs will accommodate pollution loads from new growth and not exceed water quality standards in the Bay TMDL.
 We view this as especially important when BMP opportunities for offsetting impacts from new development are expected to become increasingly limited.